George Efstathiou

 George Petros Efstathiou (/ɛfˈstæθ.juː/; born 2 September 1955) is a British astrophysicist who was Professor of Astrophysics at the University of Cambridge from 1997 to 2022, where he was also the first director of the Kavli Institute for Cosmology from 2008 to 2016.
 Prior to these appointments he was Savilian Professor of Astronomy at the University of Oxford.

-Efstathiou was made a Fellow of the Royal Society in 1994 and has received numerous awards, including (with collaborators Simon White, Marc Davis and Carlos Frenk) the 2011 Gruber Prize in Cosmology and the 2022 Gold Medal of the Royal Astronomical Society.
-He is one of the most heavily cited astrophysicists; as of 2025, his 400 published papers had been cited over 130,000 times.
+Efstathiou was made a Fellow of the Royal Society in 1994.
+He received the 2011 Gruber Prize in Cosmology and the 2022 Gold Medal of the Royal Astronomical Society.
+As of 2025, his 400 published papers had been cited over 130,000 times.

 Early life and education

 Efstathiou was born in London to Greek Cypriot immigrant parents who operated a fish and chip shop.
-Educated at Tottenham Grammar School, he abandoned formal studies at age 16, but remained at his school to work as a lab technician.
+Educated at Tottenham Grammar School, he dropped out at age 16, but continued to work as a lab technician.
 He later gained admission to Keble College, Oxford to read Physics, having combined work at the family business with A Level studies.